 from your obsessive thoughts and you will be able to refrain from compulsive behaviors for progressively longer periods of time.

 Behavior therapy has been found to have lasting benefits.
 The best results occur if the following conditions are met:

 - The therapist is well trained in the particular behavior therapy that is used.

 - You are highly motivated.

 - You attend sessions regularly.

 - You finish homework assignments and complete the course of treatment.

-CBT is a combination of cognitive and behavior therapy.
+is a combination of cognitive and behavioral therapy.
 With this type of therapy, you examine your feelings and thought patterns, learn to interpret them in a more realistic way, and apply behavioral strategies.

 Examples of therapies used to treat OCD include: